 - hold conflicting truths

-- take accountability without collapsing into shame
+- take accountability without defensiveness or spiralling into shame

 Subscribe here to receive future articles directly in your inbox.